isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 ##### Out of Stock
 **National Day is coming!**

 The #BookBugs are celebrating with a special guest in Bugtopia.
 From 5 August 2022, redeem cards at our public libraries to find the bonus August card hiding among the Bugs.
-While stocks last!
+While stocks last! &nbsp;

 This card is a collaboration with [NDPeeps](http://www.facebook.com/NDPeeps).